 United Airlines also came out with an ad featuring an Artlist exclusive song, WEARETHEGOOD’s Electronic banger, Boom.

 Epic Cinematic music was also pretty ubiquitous in 2021’s ads, with an increase in socially conscious campaigns, like Dove’s Reverse Selfie campaign, or COVID related commercials and Toyota’s Super Bowl commercial about disabled swimmer Jessica Long’s inspiring story.
-Hyundai also came out an ad featuring Epic Cinematic music, featuring Still Life by ANBR.
+Hyundai also came out an ad featuring epic cinematic music — Still Life by ANBR.

 When you want to evoke a sense of nostalgia, you can use Retro sounds, like 1970s funk, oldies or 1980s Synthwave.
 Heineken started their nostalgia-themed ads last year with Ode to Close, featuring Yehezkel Raz’s beautiful Piano piece Ballerina, and continued their COVID-related ads this year, promising We’ll Meet Again and helping promote social responsibility at Home Gatherings.

-At Artlist, you can find a curated Best for Commercial collections.
-Which includes tunes that will help blow up your brand.
+At Artlist, you can find a curated Best for Commercial collection, which includes tunes that will help blow up your brand.
 These sounds range from Hip Hop and Pop to Funk and Rock and many other current trends in music.

 Music in vlogs

 Selecting the right tunes for vlogs is quite a bit different than music for commercials.
-Typically, vlog songs function as background music, particularly on YouTube but also on social media like Instagram, Snapchat, and TikTok.
-The tunes are there to supplement the vlogger’s commentary to viewers, dialogue, text, and other media.
+Typically, vlog songs function as background music, particularly on YouTube but also on social media like Instagram, Snapcha and TikTok.
+The tunes are there to supplement the vlogger’s commentary to viewers, dialogue, text and other media.